awsdocs/amazon-emr-management-guide/doc_source/emr-create-security-configuration.md

 The example below illustrates the following scenario:
 + In\-transit data encryption is enabled and at\-rest data encryption is disabled\.
-+ A custom key provider is used \(see [Providing Certificates for In\-Transit Data Encryption with Amazon EMR Encryption](emr-encryption-enable.md#emr-encryption-certificates) for certificate requirements\)\.
++ A custom key provider is used \(see [Providing Certificates for Encrypting Data in Transit with Amazon EMR Encryption](emr-encryption-enable.md#emr-encryption-certificates) for certificate requirements\)\.

 ```
 aws emr create-security-configuration --name "MySecConfig" --security-configuration '{